ber3ben/fixity-vault/README.md

 ## License & Attribution

+Distributed under the MIT License.
+See `LICENSE` for more information.

 This tool processes publicly available metadata from the Internet Archive.
-Exported credit blocks are formatted for public domain attribution and archival recordkeeping.
+Exported credit blocks are formatted for public domain attribution.

-### I do not work for or are affiliated with the Internet Archive.
-I'm just a big fan with ideas.
+### I do not work for or are professionally affiliated with the Internet Archive.